atong01/pytorch_geometric/docs/source/notes/introduction.rst

 ..
 Note::
     You can print out your data object anytime and receive a short information about its attributes and their shapes.

-Besides of being a plain old python object, :class:`torch_geometric.data.Data` provides a number of utility functions, *e.g.*:
+Besides being a plain old python object, :class:`torch_geometric.data.Data` provides a number of utility functions, *e.g.*:

 .. code-block:: python